Evolving

 They make sure offices run smoothly by organizing tasks, managing supplies, and overseeing the support staff.

-The career of Administrative Services Managers is labeled as "Evolving" because AI is increasingly taking over routine tasks like generating reports, scheduling, and inventory checks.
-This means managers now spend less time on paperwork and more on important human tasks like planning and making decisions.
+The career of an Administrative Services Manager is labeled as "Evolving" because AI is increasingly handling routine tasks like inventory management and report writing, freeing up time for managers.
+However, important decisions that require human judgment, like setting goals and making hiring choices, still rely on people.

 Read full analysis